-- 8. In Class 1 appeals under the Environmental Planning and Assessment Act 1979, the council and the applicant are to prepare a list of the non-expert witnesses, such as local residents objecting to the proposal, who they wish to call to give evidence on-site.
+- 8. In Class 1 appeals under the Environmental Planning and Assessment Act 1979, the respondent consent authority and the applicant are to prepare a list of the non-expert witnesses, such as local residents objecting to the proposal, who they wish to call to give evidence on-site.
 This list is to be filed in the Court and served on the other party seven days prior to the hearing.
-The list should include any reference to each witness' submission made to the council and contained in any documents to be tendered as part of the proceedings.
-If no submission has been made to the council, a brief summary of the evidence that is expected to be given by the witness is to be provided, preferably prior to the site inspection. - 9.
+The list should include any reference to each witness' submission made to the respondent consent authority and contained in any documents to be tendered as part of the proceedings.
+If no submission has been made to the respondent consent authority, a brief summary of the evidence that is expected to be given by the witness is to be provided, preferably prior to the site inspection. - 9.
 Any witness is to provide their full name and address when giving evidence on-site.
 To provide for the "just, quick and cheap" disposal of the proceedings, the number of witnesses giving evidence on-site should be limited.
 In most circumstances, a maximum of six witnesses should provide on-site evidence.
 Preference should be given to those residents directly affected by a proposed development, such as those living adjoining or directly opposite the site of the development.
-If there are contentions that extend beyond the immediate area of the site, such as impacts on the character of the area or wider traffic implications, then a representative witness raising this contention should give evidence on-site.

-10. The council is to ensure that:

-People who made submissions to the council are advised of the time of the site inspection so they have the opportunity to ask the council if they can give evidence on-site.
+If there are contentions that extend beyond the immediate area of the site, such as impacts on the character of the area or wider traffic implications, then a representative witness raising this contention should give evidence on-site. - 10.
+The respondent consent authority is to ensure that: - People who made submissions to the respondent consent authority are advised of the time of the site inspection so they have the opportunity to ask the respondent consent authority if they can give evidence onsite.